Visualizing Tabular Data

 For example, see what happens when we switching the order of the levels of

 filter_SCHL$SEX <- factor(filter_SCHL$SEX, levels = c("2", "1")) ggplot(filter_SCHL, aes(x = SCHL, y = WAGP, color=SEX)) + geom_point( stat = 'summary', fun = mean)

 There can be cases where you don’t want to or can’t modify the dataframe.
 Then, it is still possible to change properties of the data to get the plot you’d like within the

 The output of

-ggplot can be assigned to a variable.
-It is then possible to add
+ggplot can be assigned to a variable, which works with

 The plot information stored in

 schl_wagp can be used on its own, or with